 Are you looking for practical work experience in a young, international research institute?
 At MaCSBio we give you the opportunity to get more familiar with working on research projects in the field of systems biology whilst learning from experienced colleagues.
 During your internship you can be involved in a variety of activities such as data generation, data analysis and modeling.
 But you will also experience your strengths and challenges as a researcher in the field of systems biology.

 Cell-type specific markers of cardiovascular disease: it’s in our blood?

 We are living in the age of obesity.
 Obese individuals are at an increased risk of developing disease, including cardiovascular disease (CVD).
 At the Maastricht Centre for Systems Biology (MaCSBio), one of our aims is therefore to establish personalized risk profiles for CVD in the obese.
 The eventual goal is preventive medicine: identification of individuals that are at a higher risk, who can receive treatment before developing severe complications.

-An ultra-high field fMRI investigation of attentive listening and category learning
+An ultra-high field fMRI investigation of auditory learning